-Hens naturally lay eggs when the days are long, and slow down as the days grow short in winter.
-This is because daylight stimulates the pituitary gland, which stimulates the hens' ovaries to produce eggs.
-Hens lay when they have daylight for at least 12-14 hours per day, and egg production drops off significantly and may even stop once days are shorter than this.
+Hens naturally lay eggs when the days are long and slow down as the days grow short in winter.
+Daylight stimulates the pituitary gland, which stimulates the hens' ovaries to produce eggs.
+Therefore, hens lay when they have light—sunlight or artificial light—for at least 12 to 14 hours per day.

-A 40-watt bulb suspended about 7 feet off the floor will provide enough light intensity to substitute for daylight in a small chicken coop of roughly 100 square feet (10 feet by 10 feet or so).
+A 40-watt bulb suspended about 7 feet off the floor will provide enough light intensity to substitute for daylight in a small chicken coop of roughly 100 square feet (10 feet by 10 feet).
 For a larger coop of up to 200 square feet, use a 60-watt light bulb.
 You can set a timer on the artificial light to create at least 14 hours of light throughout the day.